vinkrish/toddle-task/README.md

 ### Step 4: Take Survey

-- All the questions/answers in a survey is sent as survey array as JSON data
+- All the questions/answers in a survey are sent as array in JSON data
 - Answers can only be 'yes' or 'no', request fails if answer is any other values
 - Decoded userId from token is used to identify who answered the survey